Imran4424/Machine-Learning-Models/README.md

 ## Classification

-Classification is a supervised machine learning technique where the goal is to indentify the category of new observations based on training data.
+Classification is a supervised machine learning technique where the goal is to indentify (predict) the category of new observations based on training data.

+Same as regression, Classification has two different kinds of variables:

+- Independent variables: The features of the subject acting as input variables that influence the prediction
+- Dependent Variable: Output variable of the subject which we are trying to predict based on the features of the subject

+discrete

 - Logistic Regresstion
 - K-Nearest Neighbors (K-NN)